nathanscrivener/Terms-and-Conditions/index.md

 14.3    Where any period of time from a given day, act, or event is prescribed or allowed for any purpose, the period shall, unless a contrary intention appears, be determined as exclusive of that day or the day of that act or event.

-14.4    The Agreement (comprising the documents listed in the Background in the stated order of precedence) constitutes the entire agreement between the Principal and the Contractor relating to the Works and supersedes all prior negotiations, representations, understandings, or agreements, whether written or oral.
+14.4    The Agreement constitutes the entire agreement between the Principal and the Contractor relating to the Works and supersedes all prior negotiations, representations, understandings, or agreements, whether written or oral.

 14.5    The Contractor shall not assign, transfer, or novate the Agreement or any right or obligation under it without the prior written consent of the Principal (which may be granted or withheld at the Principal's absolute discretion).
 The Contractor shall not subcontract the whole or any substantial part of the Works without the prior written consent of the Principal.
 Any approved subcontracting does not relieve the Contractor of any of its obligations or liabilities under the Agreement.